Exit Sign (song)

-"Exit Sign" is a song by Australian hip hop group Hilltop Hoods featuring Illy and Ecca Vandal, released on 22 February 2019 as the third and final single from their eighth studio album The Great Expanse (2019).
+"Exit Sign" is a song by Australian hip hop group Hilltop Hoods, released on 22 February 2019 as the third and final single from their eighth studio album The Great Expanse (2019).
+The song features Illy and Ecca Vandal.

 At the ARIA Music Awards of 2019, "Exit Sign" was nominated for Best Video.

 At the APRA Music Awards of 2020, "Exit Sign" was nominated for Most Performed Urban Work of the Year.